Participate in NSF Standards Development

 - Submitting an issue document to suggest revision to an NSF/ANSI standard

 ANSI requires a public review period for all proposed standards in Standards Action.
-Drafts are announced under Call for Comments and revisions under Final Actions.
+Draughts are announced under Call for Comments and revisions under Final Actions.

 What Is an NSF Joint Committee?